Getting to know Nowruz

 Housecleaning

 Among the other customs of the Iranian people in Norooz, we can mention housecleaning.
-So that on the eve of Noruz in Iran, the whole house and its accessories are washed and cleaned.
+On the eve of Noruz in Iran, the whole house and its accessories are washed and cleaned.

 Haft Sin